coffee2code/configure-smtp/readme.txt

 * New: Add LICENSE file.
 * New: Add empty index.php to prevent files from being listed if web server has enabled directory listings.
 * Change: Reformat plugin header.
+* Change: Note compatibility through WP 4.5+.
+* Change: Dropped compatibility with version of WP older than 4.2.
 * Change: Update copyright date (2016).

 = 3.1 =